-Students are responsible for accessing all pre-course information and complete pre-course assignments outlined on the LMS site.
+Students are responsible for accessing all pre-course information and complete pre-course assignments outlined on the cohort Learning Management System (LMS) site.
 Pre-course information will be posted at least one week prior to the start of a course.
-Students must be registered for the course in order to gain access to the course LMS site.
-The web address for the Notre Dame LMS is https://brightspace.ndm.edu/d2l/home.
+Students must be registered for the course in order to gain access to the course Learning Management System (LMS) site.
+The web address for Notre Dame Learning Management System (LMS) is https://brightspace.ndm.edu/.
 Students will be directed to login to assigned NDMU account.